Apricot Moonshine recipe

 Depending on the variety and region of growing apricots contain up to 11% of fructose.
 This means that without adding sugar from 22 lbs/10 kg of fruits you’ll get about 0.3 gl/1.2 liters with 40% ABV at best.
 Adding sugar according to the proportions in the recipe will increase the yield to 2 gl/7 liters, but it will harm organoleptic.
 If the fruits are very sweet, I recommend making apricot moonshine without sugar or yeasts.
 You’ll get real German Schnapps.
 You should add sugar to sour apricots; otherwise, you’ll be unpleasantly surprised with the final product.

 Fruits themselves contain wild yeasts which carry out their purpose perfectly.
 Their only flaw is long fermentation.
 The brew will be ready only after 25-40 days.
-Adding artificial yeasts (distillers or bakery) reduces the fermentation time to 4-10 days but affects the smell and taste.
-That’s why it’s best to make apricot brew with wild yeasts.
+Adding standard distillers yeasts reduces the fermentation time to 4-10 days but affects the smell and taste.
+That’s why it’s best to make an apricot brew with wild yeasts.
+However, if you want it quicker, go for the distillers yeast.

 Apricot Brew Recipe